ruby/matrix/README.md

     $ bundle

-To make sure the gem takes over the builtin library, be to call `bundle exec ...` (or to call `gem 'matrix' explicitly).
+To make sure that the gem takes precedence over the builtin library, call `bundle exec ...` (or call `gem 'matrix'` explicitly).

 ## Usage